Clifford, West Yorkshire: Education

 There are three schools in the Clifford parish, Bramham Primary School, St. John's School for the Deaf and Boston Spa School.

 Culture

 The Village Hall is a small venue for concerts and plays.
 Clifford's first Beer Festival took place in June 2010.
 Clifford's second Champion Beer Festival took place on 2 July 2011 and due to its popularity took place for a third and fourth time (2012, 2013) and has become an annual event.
+The village hall holds drama groups, history 'clubs' and also walks around the local area as well as the surrounding country.

 Clifford has a monthly magazine, The Outlook, that is delivered free to every resident by the committee.